ScooloV/bbpedia/docs/core_rules.md

 clear winner, a period of extra time may be played, as described opposite.

-C0NCEDING
+COnCEDING
 It is very rare for a Blood Bowl team to concede a game, most would sooner play to the death than quit the pitch in shame.
 But sometimes a coach may put discretion before valour and say they've had enough.
 You may concede at the start of any of your team turns.
 However, doing so means that:

-« The opposition is awarded one touchdown, and any
+* The opposition is awarded one touchdown, and any

 touchdowns your team has scored are voided and awarded to the opposition.

-« You are unable to award an MVP to any of your players. « You do not generate any winnings.
+* You are unable to award an MVP to any of your players. * You do not generate any winnings.
-« Your Dedicated Fans characteristic is reduced by D3
+* Your Dedicated Fans characteristic is reduced by D3

 (to a minimum of 1).

-Finally, roll a D6 for each of your players that has gained three or more advancements:
+finaly, roll a D6 for each of your players that has gained three or more advancements:

-« On a roll of 1-3, the player quits the team in disgust.
+* On a roll of 1-3, the player quits the team in disgust.
 Immediately delete the player from your

 Team Draft list.

-« On a roll of 4+, the player remains with the team.
+* On a roll of 4+, the player remains with the team.

 **EXTRA TIME**